ajdonnelly/ultimate-budget-tracker/README.md

 Deployment: 32%
 Application deployed at live URL.

-Application loads with no errors.

 Application GitHub URL submitted.

-GitHub repository contains application code.

-Application Quality: 15%
-User experience is intuitive and easy to navigate.
-Repository Quality: 13%
 Repository has a unique name.

 Repository follows best practices for file structure and naming conventions.